-Cell phones and headphones are to be kept out of sight and out of mind during the school day during academic/class/assembly/meeting time.
+Cell phones and headphones/earbuds are to be kept out of sight and out of mind during the school day during academic/class/assembly/meeting time.
 A ringing phone in class, texting, talking or taking calls during the day is unacceptable.
+Some teachers may have a cell phone area for students to store their cell phone during class to limit distractions.
 Cell phone discipline will be the following: ANY CONFISCATED ELECTRONIC DEVICE WILL BE RETURNED ONLY UPON THE STUDENT MEETING WITH A PRINCIPAL AND/OR PARENT CONFERENCE.
 KEEP YOUR PHONE OUT OF SIGHT AND MIND IN CLASS.
 LEARN PROPER PHONE ETIQUETTE OR YOU WILL BE REQUIRED TO HAVE A DAILY CHECK-IN AND CHECK OUT PHONE PROCEDURE EACH DAY.